Framework will ensure NI consumers get same goods as rest of UK, says EU chief

 Maros Sefcovic said the Windsor Framework would smooth trade but that the European Court of Justice would remain the sole arbiter of EU law.

+But Maros Sefcovic insisted the European Court of Justice remains the sole arbiter of EU law in the region.

+The framework was agreed by the UK and EU as a means to reduce the red tape on post-Brexit trade created by the Northern Ireland Protocol.

-Maros Sefcovic said the Windsor Framework will make trade between the UK and Northern Ireland smoother and ensure that the same food and medicines would be available in both regions.
+Mr Sefcovic said the framework will make trade between Great Britain and Northern Ireland smoother and ensure that the same food and medicines would be available in both regions.

 Mr Sefcovic was speaking remotely to TDs on the EU Affairs Committee to discuss EU-UK Relations and the Windsor Framework at Leinster House in Dublin.